sveltely/sveltely.github.io/presentation.md

 When `fetchPerson` resolves, you can display the value inside the `then` block.

-That all I have to say, about template logic, now Braden can wrap things up.
+That's all I have to say, about template logic, now Braden can wrap things up.

 ---